 "I think, Mimi, being Youth Poet Laureate, kind of broadens people's idea of who is a Nebraskan, and who is someone who can represent us," Le said.
 "It's not just this one sort of person, but that Nebraska is really a much more diverse place than people would think."

-Nebraska’s Youth Poet said she feels pressured to make her poetry understandable.
-Something that she's accomplished with her poem: “Kitchen Dialogue.”
+Yu said she feels pressured to make her poetry relatable -- something that was at the core of her poem: “Kitchen Dialogue.”